The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

 1 When building a native executable, the permission class must be registered for reflection unless it is also used in at least one io.quarkus.security.PermissionsAllowed#name parameter.
+More details about the @RegisterForReflection annotation can be found on the native application tips page.

 2 We want to pass the MediaLibrary instance to the LibraryPermission constructor.